 This section should be consistent with the medication restrictions in the inclusion/exclusion criteria previously listed.

-Describe how allowed concomitant therapy might affect the outcome (e.g., direct effects on the trial endpoints) and how the independent effects of concomitant and trial interventions could be ascertained.
+Describe the data that will be recorded related to permitted concomitant medications, supplements, complementary and alternative therapies, treatments, and/or procedures.
+Include details about when the information will be collected (e.g., screening, all trial visits).
+Describe how allowed concomitant therapy might affect the outcome (e.g., drug-drug interaction, direct effects on the trial endpoints) and how the independent effects of concomitant and trial interventions could be ascertained.

-5.2.3 Discontinuation from trial intervention
+5.2.9 Discontinuation from trial intervention